AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Moderation/agora_chat_moderation.md

 ### Profanity filter

-The profanity filter can detect and filter out profanity words contained in messages according to your configurations.
+The profanity filter can detect and filter out profanities contained words in messages according to configurations you set.

 Follow these steps to specify a profanity filter configuration: